 Supporting LGBTQ victims and survivors of domestic violence and abuse through awareness, education and breaking down barriers to accessing help.Get Involved

-More than 50% of LGBTQ people will experience domestic, family or intimate partner violence and abuse in their lifetime.
+More than 60% of LGBTQ people have experienced domestic, family or intimate partner violence and abuse in their lifetime.

 Sadly, despite the prevalence, LGBTQ people are less likely to identify domestic or family violence in their relationships, less likely to report it to the police or seek support from services, and are far less likely to find support services that meet their specific needs.